-Exploration work is currently proceeding on a restricted basis, consisting of low impact prospecting, soil and rock sampling and hand trenching, until such time as concessions applications are formally approved.
-Results for this work are pending.
-The Company is not aware of any issues which would prevent final government approval of the concessions and expects such approval.
-Once formal approval is received, exploration work will ramp up to include machine trenching, additional geophysical surveying and drilling.
-Environmental and water permits for drilling are currently being prepared for submission, for a phase one program of 5,000 metres of drilling in an artisanal mining area.
+Exploration work is proceeding on a restricted basis, consisting of low impact prospecting, soil and rock sampling and hand trenching, until such time as individual concession applications are formally approved.
+The Company is not aware of any issues which would prevent final government approval of the concessions and ultimately expects such approval.
+Once formal approval is received, exploration work can be ramped up to include machine trenching, additional geophysical surveying and drilling.